 Telehealth and Occupational Therapy: A New Frontier

-Telehealth, also known as teletherapy, is becoming an exciting new avenue for providing occupational therapy services in a variety of settings.
+Telehealth, also known as teletherapy, is becoming an exciting new avenue for providing occupational therapy services in a variety of settings, especially once so many therapy clinics made at least a partial shift to remote work in 2020.

 Telehealth, as defined by The Center for Connected Health Policy,